jamescarppe/monorepo/README.md

 ## Monorepo Test

 This monorepo contains 3 "projects".
-Each project has files of different sizes in them:
+Each project has .dat files containing random data of different sizes:

-* `project1` contains a 10MB file
+* `project1` contains a 10MB .dat file
-* `project2` contains a 15MB file
+* `project2` contains a 15MB .dat file
-* `project3` contains a 5MB file
+* `project3` contains a 2MB .dat file

 ### Checking out only one project